datahub-project/datahub/docs/tools/tutorials/adding-ownerships.md

 :::note
 Please note that there are two available endpoints (`:8000`, `:9002`) to access GraphQL.
-For more information about the differences between these endpoints, please refer to [Datahub Metadata Service](/docs/metadata-service/#graphql-api)
+For more information about the differences between these endpoints, please refer to [DataHub Metadata Service](/docs/metadata-service/#graphql-api)
 :::

 ### GraphQL Explorer